 Jerusalem (New City) is the official capital of Israel.
 It is home to over 936,425 people (as of 2019) of different religious, ethnic and cultural backgrounds: Jewish, Muslim, and Christian.
 Here are some recommendations of must visit places in Jerusalem’s New City.

-To understand Jerusalem you should try and see it from the three important viewpoints – The Tayelet, Montefiore’s Windmill & Viewpoint & if possible from Mount Scopus by the Hebrew University at the Tabachnik Park or better still from the Mount of Olives.
-Also stroll towards the other side of the mountain and enjoy the contrast of more than 3000 years of urban development with the raw desert.
+To understand Jerusalem you should try and see it from the three important viewpoints – The Tayelet, Montefiore’s Windmill & Viewpoint, and if possible from Mount Scopus by the Hebrew University at the Tabachnik Park, or better still from the Mount of Olives.
+Also, you can stroll towards the other side of the mountain and enjoy the contrast of more than 3000 years of urban development with the raw desert.
 On a clear day you can see the Dead Sea in the distance.
 See Jonathan’s Jerusalem Skylines

 Yemin Moshe & Mishkenot Shananim (Windmill)

-There were the first neighbourhoods built outside the Old City in the second half the 19th century.
-Now an artists colony and exclusive neighbourhood – so exclusive that there is an endless stream of tourists passing their front doors!
+There were the first neighborhoods built outside the Old City in the second half the 19th century.
+Now it is an artists’ colony and an exclusive neighborhood.
+It so exclusive that there is an endless stream of tourists passing their front doors!
 Walk towards the French Consulate and explore the look out points in the park and along Paul Botta Street.

 Cinemateque, Mount Zion Hotel, Begin Center, St Andrews Church

 Just down from the Windmill you will find these buildings and some great views of the Hinom Valley and Mount Zion.
 Near the hotel there is a small museum with the story of the secret cable car that supplied Mount Zion in 1948.